karimagnusson/kuzminki-ec/README.md

 The main goal of the latest version 0.9.5-RC2 is to provide support for Scala 3.
 It also has some import improvements and although it is a release candidate, it should be chosen over 0.9.4.

+This version relies only on Scala ExecutionContext and is suitable for use with Pekko and Akka.
+To add support for streaming data to and from the database with Pekko and Akka streaming, add this library [kuzminki-ec-stream](https://github.com/karimagnusson/kuzminki-ec-stream)

+Take a look at [kuzminki-play-demo](https://github.com/karimagnusson/kuzminki-play-demo) for an example of a REST API using this library and [Play](https://github.com/playframework/playframework).

 This library is also available for [ZIO](https://github.com/karimagnusson/kuzminki-zio-2)

-This version relies only on Scala ExecutionContext.
-To add support for streaming data to and from the database with Pekko and Akka streaming, take a look at this library [kuzminki-ec-stream](https://github.com/karimagnusson/kuzminki-ec-stream)

-Take a look at [kuzminki-play-demo](https://github.com/karimagnusson/kuzminki-play-demo) for an example of a REST API using this library and [Play](https://github.com/playframework/playframework).

 See full documentation at [https://kuzminki.info/](https://kuzminki.info/)